nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/setting_up_sidewalk_prototype.rst

             nrfutil device program --x-family nrf54l --options chip_erase_mode=ERASE_RANGES_TOUCHED_BY_FIRMWARE,reset=RESET_PIN,verify=VERIFY_READ --traits jlink --firmware nordic_aws_nrf54l10.hex

-         * If you reflashed the :file:`nordic_aws_nrf54l10.hex` file on an already working device, you need to deregister the previously flashed device.
-           To do this, perform a factory reset by long pressing **Button 0**.
-           This will allow you to register a new product (new :file:`nordic_aws_nrf54l10.hex`) in the Sidewalk network.

    .. group-tab:: nRF54LV10 DK

       1. Follow the `Provision your Sidewalk endpoint and flash the binary image`_ documentation.